BlacKnight-RH/ElectronAngularJSES6/README.md

-# Electron AngularJS 1.x ES6 SASS/SCSS Starter
+# Starter Kit - Electron AngularJS 1.x ES6 SASS/SCSS

 Updated for Electron 1.2.5.

-Demo app showing how to use JSPM to pre-compile your Electron, AngularJS 1.4.8, ES6, and SASS/SCSS.
+Starter Kit showing how to use JSPM to pre-compile your Electron, AngularJS 1.4.8, ES6, and SASS/SCSS.
 Updated for Electron 1.2.5.

 ## Introduction
 In case you don't know me, I have a **passion** for **Electron** and cross-platform line business applications.